dustin/gitmirror/README.markdown

     cd /tmp/gitmirrors
     git clone --bare --mirror git://github.com/dustin/gitmirror.git

+### Note for Github Usage

+If you're planning to use gitmirror with github, it will automatically create the mirrors for you on first contact, so you just need to make sure the default directory is there.

 ## Getting gitmirror Running

 Now install [node.js][node] and get this junk (see the clone